mirosh-kavinda/crafira/README.md

 ### 9. Open New tab on Browser and type following and enter:
         localhost/CRAFIRA/index.php

-### we shared the database file with this(which exported from MySQL)
+### I shared the database file with this(which exported from MySQL)
         CRAFIRA/Database_setup/crafira_db.sql
-        //there are three videoes to create database
+        //Inside the folder I added three videoes to setup database
-### Files in the directories  goes like follows
+### Files in the architecture.

     _CRAFIRA